Performance, Payment, Maintenance, Bid Bonds

 Defining Contractor Bonds

-Surety bonds used for construction projects are called contractor bonds, contract bonds, or construction bonds.
-A project manager often requires contractors to secure a contractor bond as a guarantee to perform under the contract.
+Surety bonds used for construction projects are called performance bonds, contract bonds, or construction bonds.
+A project manager often requires contractors to secure a performance bond as a guarantee to perform under the contract.
 If the contractor doesn’t perform well, the project owner can look to the surety bond company to ensure the contracted work is completed.
 Contractor bonds include, among others, bid bonds, performance bonds, and payment bonds.

 A bid bond provides a project owner with protection that a project bid proposal will be accurate, a performance bond will be posted, and the contractor will be ready to begin work if awarded the project.